JanSharp/VPMPublish/notes.md

 - Validate
   - Ensure the `git` command is available
+  - Validate `--url`, must be an actual url and end with `.json`
+  - Validate `--author`, must be an email address
+  - Validate `--out-dir`, must be an existing directory
-  - Validate each given package path
+  - Validate each given package path argument
     - Has a `package.json` file
-    - Is a git repo
+    - Is a git repo, by checking for the `.git` folder
 - Load all required data
   - For each package
     - Get all version tags